-Typical biological indicators of nutrient enrichment in Maine's marine waters include primary producers such as phytoplankton, macroalgae and eelgrass.
+Typical biological indicators of nutrient enrichment effects within Maine's marine waters include primary producers such as phytoplankton, macroalgae and eelgrass (Zostera marina).
 Phytoplankton blooms are more often observed in tidal waters with ample nutrient supply and light availability, and less turbulent water leading to reduced vertical mixing.
 While spring, summer and fall blooms of nuisance phytoplankton (e.g. diatoms and dinoflagellates) have been shown to coincide with increased availability of inorganic water column nutrients, a 2010 report prepared for the Casco Bay Estuary Partnership concluded that based on 2006-2008 data, bloom intensity of the toxic red tide organism, Alexandrium fundyense, in Casco Bay did not correlate with anthropogenic, land-derived nutrient loading.

 Similar to phytoplankton, proliferation of opportunistic macroalgae generally occurs when favorable temperature, irradiance and nutrient availability coincide.
-Anthropogenic nitrogen has been shown to fuel growth of nuisance macroalgae, particularly of the genus Ulva (formerly Enteromorpha).
-While nuisance macroalgal growth typically occurs on protected shorelines with shallow slopes such as mudflats, excessive growth can also be observed along more exposed shorelines.
+Anthropogenic nitrogen has been shown to fuel growth of nuisance macroalgae on the benthic surface, particularly of the genus Ulva (formerly Enteromorpha).
+While nuisance macroalgal growth typically occurs on protected shorelines with shallow slopes such as mudflats, excessive growth can also be observed along more exposed shorelines and within vertical structure provided by eelgrass.
 Opportunistic macroalgal growth is a natural occurrence, although widespread and dense blooms covering intertidal and shallow subtidal shorelines can smother organisms living in the sediment and result in production of toxic concentrations of hydrogen sulfide by bacteria.

-The success of eelgrass is strongly influenced by light availability, which can be limited by accumulations of diatoms, abundant epiphytes, or when water column turbidity increases as a result of suspended sediment and/or organic material, including phytoplankton.
+The success of eelgrass is strongly influenced by light availability, which can be limited by accumulations of epiphytes (diatoms, tunicates, bryozoans, e.g.) or elevated water column turbidity and/or dissolved organic matter.
+Confounding interpretations of eutrophication effects, eelgrass epiphyte abundance can be controlled seasonally by grazing pressure from marine invertebrates such as snails and small crustaceans.
 Extensive mapping surveys along the Maine coast were completed by DMR in the 1990s and 2000s, but knowledge of eelgrass distribution since that time is available only for isolated areas of the coast.
 Use of eelgrass as an indicator of eutrophication has occurred most notably in the Great Bay estuary in New Hampshire as well as embayments surrounding Cape Cod, Massachusetts where wastewater and non-point source nitrogen contributions have been implicated in eelgrass losses.

-As of this 2014 report, one waterbody segment is listed as impaired based on a cause of nutrient/eutrophication biological indicators.
+As of this 2016 report, one waterbody segment is listed as impaired based on a cause of nutrient/eutrophication biological indicators.

-• The State of New Hampshire listed the Piscataqua River Estuary (Lower Piscataqua River, NH Assessment Units NHEST600031001-02-01 and NHEST600031001-02-02) on its 2010 303(d) list for Aquatic Life impairment due to >20% loss of eelgrass.
-For the 2012 reporting cycle, DEP determined that eelgrass within Waterbody ID 812-2 (Piscataqua River) had declined from 299.1 acres to 6.8 acres (98% loss) from 1996 to 2010, and that sufficient data existed to assign a Category 5 listing for a Marine Life Use Support impairment with cause of nutrient/eutrophication biological indicators.
-Based on University of New Hampshire (UNH) aerial and groundtruthing surveys, eelgrass within ID 812-2 increased slightly from 6.8 acres in 2010 to 9.9 acres in 2012.
+The State of New Hampshire listed the Piscatagua River Estuary (Lower Piscatagua River.
+NH Assessment Units NHEST600031001-02-01 NHEST600031001-02-02) and Upper Portsmouth Harbor, NH Assessment Unit NHEST600031001-11, on its 2010 303(d) list for Aquatic Life impairment due to >20% loss of eelgrass.
+For the 2012 reporting cycle, DEP determined that eelgrass within Waterbody ID 812-2 (Piscataqua River) had declined from 299.1 acres to 6.8 acres (98% loss) from 1996 to 2010, and that sufficient data existed to assign a Category 5 listing for a Marine Life Use Support impairment with cause of "nutrient/eutrophication biological indicators".
+DEP also added the adjacent Portsmouth Harbor segment (Waterbody ID 812-3) to the 2012 impaired list based on a 49% decrease between 1996 and 2010.
+A cause 'unknown' designation was assigned to Waterbody ID 812-3 until further data collection and analyses could be completed to investigate potential reasons for decline.
+The impairment listings and causes for both Maine segments were carried over in the 2014 report due to continued declines in eelgrass areal extent and insufficient data to change causes for these declines.